-- 4.4.2.
-The notice and agenda for each meeting shall be circulated to all BROC members at least five (5) business days before each meeting. - 4.4.3.
-The BROC may invite other Directors and Management Officers to attend any meeting. - 4.4.4.
-The BROC Chairman shall preside in all meetings of the Committee.
-In his absence, the members present shall elect from among themselves one member to preside over the particular meeting. - 4.4.5.
-A quorum shall be present as long as an Independent Director is present or if at least a majority of the members of the BROC is present.
-No business shall be transacted at any meeting unless a quorum is present. - 4.4.6.
-The BROC shall cause proper records of its proceedings to be kept.
+- 3.4.1.
+The CGSC shall meet at least twice a year or as may be necessary. - 3.4.2.
+The notice and agenda for each meeting shall be circulated to all CGSC members at least five (5) business days before each meeting. - 3.4.3.
+The CGSC may invite other Directors and Management Officers to attend any meeting. - 3.4.4.
+The CGSC Chairman shall preside in all meetings of the Committee.
+In his absence, the members present shall elect from among themselves one member to preside over the particular meeting. - 3.4.5.
+A quorum shall be present if at least a majority of the members of the CGSC is present.
+No business shall be transacted at any meeting unless a quorum is present. - 3.4.6.
+The CGSC shall cause proper records of its proceedings to be kept.
 Members may nominate a member or some other person to be the Committee Secretary to record and keep minutes of meetings and other proceedings.